 See processes for getting support as a visual guide.

 Your confidentiality will be respected and information will not be shared beyond the relevant staff (detailed below) without your consent unless you or others are at significant risk.
 We do not report incidents to the police without the consent of the reporting person unless you or others are at significant risk.

 If Campus Security have been informed of an incident then the Wellbeing Adviser (Sexual Assault/Harassment) will automatically be informed.
-The Wellbeing Adviser (Sexual Assault/Harassment) will contact you to discuss the support/information that you may need.
+The Wellbeing Adviser (Sexual Assault/Harassment) will contact you to help you receive any information or support you need.

-Anonymous reports to the University, including those via Inform Kent (inK) will not instigate any part of an investigation process.
+Anonymous reports to the University, including those via Report + Support will not instigate any part of an investigation process.

 Sexual Assault and Harassment Guides

 For more visual guides on other Student Support topics, please see: